YehoanatnEzra/color-naming-evolution/README.md

 # Final Project: Color-Naming Evolution

 This repository contains the final project for Huji course Dynamics, Computation & Networks.
-Our aim was to critically examine the article **Efficient compression in color naming and its evolution**  by Zaslavsky, Kemp, Regier & Tishby.
+My aim was to critically examine the article **Efficient compression in color naming and its evolution**  by Zaslavsky, Kemp, Regier & Tishby.

 ![image](https://github.com/user-attachments/assets/18429d83-cf30-4796-a9dc-26578baaa5b5)